-Sony A6500 versus Sony RX10 IV
+Sony A6500 vs RX10 IV

 The Sony Alpha A6500 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and September 2017.
 The A6500 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on an APS-C (A6500) and an one-inch sensor.
-The A6500 has a resolution of 24 megapixel, whereas the RX10 IV provides 20 MP.
+The cameras are based on an APS-C (A6500) and an one-inch (RX10 IV) sensor.
+The A6500 has a resolution of 24 megapixels, whereas the RX10 IV provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably larger (55 percent) than the Sony A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the A6500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6500 and their specifications in the Sony E-Mount Lens Catalog.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.